MicrosoftDocs/VBA-Docs/api/Access.DoCmd.Restore.md

 ## Remarks

-You can use the **Restore** method to restore a maximized or minimized window to its previous size.
+Use the **Restore** method to restore a maximized or minimized window to its previous size.

 > [!NOTE]
 > This method cannot be applied to module windows in the Visual Basic Editor (VBE).
 For information about how to affect module windows, see the **[WindowState](excel.window.windowstate.md)** property topic.